 The pandemic has accelerated technology adoption by businesses and consumers.
 It has turbocharged demand for cloud computing and e-commerce services.
 Positions in growing demand include those in the green economy, roles at the forefront of data and artificial intelligence, as well as new jobs in engineering, cloud computing, and product development.

-An expected, an increase for marketing, content production, as well as sales positions, which in many cases require little, to no human interaction, are rapidly rising.
+An expected, increase for marketing, content production, as well as sales positions, which in many cases require little, to no human interaction, are rapidly rising.
 However, roles requiring skills for working with people from different backgrounds and cultures showcase the ongoing importance of human interaction in the new economy, the report added.

 Some workers whose jobs are vulnerable may be able to move into new careers, according to the report, which found that 94% of businesses surveyed expect employees to pick up new skills on the job, a sharp increase from 65% in 2018.